algotradingsoc/pedlar_2020/webapp/readme.md

 Robust trading strategies in the futures market

-We will build a python web application where users can compare the performance of commonly used risk factors and strategies using up-to-data data from Quandl
+A python web application where users can compare the performance of commonly used risk factors and strategies using up-to-data data from Quandl

 Data source: Quandl Wiki Continuous Futures